Disease Guide ·Skin Conditions ·2026

 Skin Coverage Basics

-Pet insurance generally covers skin conditions — infections, hot spots, allergic reactions, and dermatitis — as standard illness claims.
-Diagnostic tests like skin scrapings, cultures, and allergy testing are usually included.
+Pet insurance generally covers skin conditions - infections, hot spots, allergic reactions, dermatitis - as standard claims.
+Diagnostic tests (skin scrapings, cultures, allergy testing) are usually included.
 Standard 14-day illness waiting period applies.
-First-time skin claims are usually straightforward to process.
+First-time skin claims process straightforwardly.

 Red flag · Pre-existing